AlexBishopCode/60-MINUTE-SOHO/README.md

 - To gauge whether the operator is trustworthy.
 - To easily sign up for a walking tour.
 - To discover more about the company and the walking tours they conduct.
-- To easily find information on specifities such as accessibility.
+- To easily find information on specific needs such as accessibility.

 The design achieves these needs by:

-- Having a large hero image directly associated with the area displayed immediately upon opening the web page.
+- Having a large hero image directly associated with the Soho area displayed on the landing page.
-- Having a single-page design that displays a clear narrative whilst scrolling
+- Having a single-page design that displays a clear narrative whilst scrolling.
 - Having a single-page design and simple navigation system that allows the user to sign up in as fewer clicks as possible.
 - Having a minimalist design-style which allows information to be displayed clearly.
 - Highlighting a prominent and fixed navigation bar that assists the clear compartmentation of the web page making the user navigate the page with ease.
 - Displaying relevant images and descriptive information assigned to each of the tours advertised to provide the user with an idea of what to expect.
-- Providing social media icons/links within the footer to allow the user to discover more about the business.
+- Providing social media icons/links within the footer to allow the user to discover more about the business and to nurture the relationship.
-- Having an 'Accessibility' section on the page allowing the user to discover more specifities about the tours.
+- Having an 'accessibility' section on the page allowing the user to discover more specifities about the tours.
+- Having a smart and professional responsive webpage to mirror the professionalism that company wants to convey.

 <hr>